Designated Safeguarding Lead - Miss Kate McCarter

-Deputy Designated Safeguarding Lead – Mrs Jo Plesniak
+Deputy Designated Safeguarding Leads - Mrs Jo Plesniak, Mr Carwyn Morris and Miss Alix Ascough

 Designated Safeguarding Lead for Looked After Chidlren - Miss Kate McCarter